Alan Trejo Player Props: Rockies vs. Padres

 Alan Trejo At The Plate

+- In 51.4% of his 37 games this season, Trejo has picked up at least one hit.
+He's also had six multi-hit games.

-- In 36 games played this season, he has not hit a home run.
+- In 37 games played this year, he has not hit a long ball.

-- In nine games this season (25.0%), Trejo has picked up an RBI, including two games with multiple runs batted in.
+- Trejo has driven in a run in 10 games this year (27.0%), including two games with multiple runs batted in.

-- In eight games this season (22.2%), he has scored, including multiple runs twice.
+- In eight games this year (21.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.